 The Great Buddha of Kamakura, a huge outdoor bronze statue that is one of Japan’s most recognized symbols, is one of the temple’s most notable features.
 It is also a recognized National Treasure and is proposed for acceptance into UNESCO’s World Heritage site list.

 Ktoku-in is a Temple complex in Kamakura, Kanagawa Province, Japan, dedicated to the Jdo-sh sect.
-Taiizan is the name of the mountain, while Shjsen-ji is the name of the temple.
+Taiizan is the name of the mountain, while Shjsen-ji is the name of the temple

 On the temple grounds stands the Great Buddha of Kamakura Kamakura Daibutsu a huge bronze statue.
 It stands (43.8 feet) tall and weighs around 93 tons, weight including the base is 103 tons.
 The statue, per the temple records, comes from 1252, during the Kamakura era, after which it was named.